HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   using just a bit of her humble understanding of human politics and psychology, a pinch of social engineering
-  (delivered with carefully crafted messages etc., ensuring <span style="color:Silver">Serena</span> being taken seriously and all the right people gathering at the right place at the right time), a certain sabotaged gas main and several hacked CO sensors,
+  (delivered with carefully crafted messages
+  (e.g. deepfaked presidential messages promising foreign aid etc.), ensuring <span style="color:Silver">Serena</span> being taken seriously and all the right people gathering at the right place at the right time), a certain sabotaged gas main and several hacked CO sensors,